alexeagleson/react-dark-mode/README.md

 }
 ```

 1. The `:root` selector matches the root element representing the DOM tree.
 Anything you place here will be available anywhere in the application.
-This is where will will create the [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) that hold the colours for our light theme.
+This is where we will create the [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) that hold the colours for our light theme.

 2. Here we set the colours for our `dark` theme.
 Using the attribute selector we target any element with a `data-theme="dark"` attribute on it.
 This is a custom attribute that we will be placing ourselves on the `<html>` element.